 Did you know that nearly 10 to 12% of the world population is left-handed?
 Did you know that left handed people tend to be more independent, creative, adaptive and flexible because of facing the world that is largely designed for right-handed people?
 Read some more facts about left handed people.

 Scientists are not really sure of the exact reason behind people being left handed but research points to a complex collaboration of genetics and environment that can lead to some people being lefties.

 The left side of the brain is logical and analytical and the right side of the brain is creative and emotional.
-The right part of the brain is more dominant in the left-handed people and therefore they tend to be more creative and artistic in their disposition.
+The right part of the brain is more dominant in the left handed people and therefore they tend to be more creative and artistic in their disposition.

 Lefties tend to be more independent and flexible as they learn to adapt to the world largely made for the right-handers.

 3) They have a creative streak but they aren’t more creative than right-handed people.

 Psychologists suggest that living in a world designed for right-handed people makes lefties come up with independent thinking and creative solutions.
 Also, the right part of the brain that deals in creativity and expressing emotions is more dominant in the lefties that give them a creative streak.

 Be it golf, tennis, swimming or boxing they excel everywhere.
-Golf champ Phil Mickelson, Tennis rockstar Rafael Nadal, boxing legend Oscar de la Hoya are all lefties.
+Golf champ Phil Mickelson, Tennis rockstar Roger Federer, boxing legend Oscar de la Hoya are all lefties.
 In fact, almost 40% of the top tennis players are lefties.

 According to MSNBC review of an interesting book The puzzle of left-handedness by Rik Smits, left-handers may have an advantage in games involving two opponents facing each other like boxing or tennis because they get more opportunities to practice against right-handed opponents than vice versa since righties are so much more in number.

-8) They are more likely to suffer from insomnia
+8) They are more likely to suffer from insomnia.